alex/what-happens-when/README.rst

   requested and that flows up the list of DNS servers until the SOA is reached, and if found an answer is returned.

+The current issue at hand is that the server IP address for "https://www.google.com" is still unknown.
+In order to resolve this, the resolver server, typically provided by your Internet Service Provider (ISP), needs to be able to locate the root servers.
+If the resolver is unable to identify the IP address, it will seek guidance from the root server to determine the location of the .COM Top-Level Domain (TLD) server.
+Once this information is obtained, the resolver stores it to avoid further inquiries to the root server.
+The resolver then contacts the .COM TLD server to obtain the authoritative name servers for "https://www.google.com" if the IP address is still unknown.
+This information is also stored by the resolver.
+The authoritative name server is responsible for handling requests of this nature.
+Finally, the resolver retrieves the IP address, saves it, and provides this information to the operating system.

 Opening of a socket
 -------------------
 Once the browser receives the IP address of the destination server, it takes